-If you think chugging a charcoal milkshake makes sense then just keep on moving (see here).
-There’s nothing to see.
-Or if you chase after superfoods and avoid putatively cancer laden staples then you’re probably in the wrong place, too.
+If you think chugging a charcoal milkshake makes sense then you probably won’t get much out of this post.
+If you chase after superfoods and avoid putatively cancer laden staples then you’re probably in the wrong place, too.
 There are plenty of sites that shill everything from charcoal to fermented who-knows-what that are more exciting and happy to take your money.
 If you are interested in livable, sensible advice about food and health then we should get along fine.

 I have always liked Micheal Pollan’s advice to “Eat food.
 Not too much.
 Mostly plants.”
 I like what he says because he just makes so much sense.
 He’s not inflammatory.
 He’s not chasing.
 He’s not selling the latest and greatest nor is he warning us that eating this will put in the cancer ward in a year.
 His focus is on good food and from there touches on all things related to it including nutrition, economics, and family.
 He comes across to me as a wise friend who encourages me to just try something – if I like it great!
 If not then that’s okay too.